 Even aside from his politics, Koestler’s life has been dogged by controversy.
 His interest in the paranormal, his suicide pact with his third wife, and the posthumous rape claim levelled against him have impacted on the reception of his political writings and his fiction.
 Since his death he has been the subject of several biographies.
 However, Koestler’s biographers disagree in their assessment of him and, at times, with the way Koestler portrayed himself in his autobiographical writings.

-This monograph will be published by Reaktion Books in the series 'Critical Lives' in 2017.
+This project resulted in a book published by Reaktion Books in the series 'Critical Lives' in 2017.